emacsmirror/bible-gateway/README.md

 `TAB`.
 Hit `RET` once the book is selected and enter the chapter number.
 After hitting `RET` again, switch to your browser and click Play to listen to the chapter.
 Check out the [demo](https://github.com/kristjoc/bible-gateway/blob/main/screenshots/bible-gateway-listen-passage-in-browser.gif?raw=true) above to see how it works.
-Note that this is available only for the KJV translations.
+Note that this is available only for the KJV translation.

 ### Listen to the selected chapter in Emacs using EMMS